forestryio/forestry.io/hugo/content/blog/hugo-vs-jekyll-benchmark.md

 <p style="text-align:center;margin-top:-1rem;font-size:.85rem;font-style:italic;">Basic Test with 10, 100, and 1,000 posts.</p>

-Plotting a 10,000-page site next to these shows how significant the difference in build-times can become.
+Plotting a 10,000-page site next to these shows how significant the difference in build-times can become (notice the change in scale of the Y-axis).
 See below:

 ![](/uploads/2018/01/Hugo-vs-jekyll-basic-test-10k-pages-1.png)